OxfordRSE/streamlit/site/content/posts/reogranising_to_keep_things_clean.md

     normal_distribution()
 ```

-The entire app is now little more than a dropdown box and a function call.
+The entire app is now little more than a dropdown box and a function call, and the functionality is now structured to make it much easier to expand and maintain.

 {{< admonition type="note" open=true >}}